-It is transmitted through small quantities of infected faeces entering a person’s mouth through activities such as anal play, rimming and by not washing hands properly after sex with an infected person.
-It can also be passed on by using eating and drinking utensils previously used by an infected person.
+It is transmitted through small quantities of infected faeces entering a person’s mouth through activities such as anal play, rimming, and by not washing hands properly after sex with an infected person.
+It can also be passed on by using eating and drinking utensils previously used by an infected person, or when people are exposed to infected faeces and do not wash their hands properly.
 People are infectious for around three weeks, starting two weeks before they develop symptoms to about a week afterwards.

 Hepatitis A can be detected by a blood test.

-An effective vaccination against hepatitis A is available.
-A combination hepatitis A & B vaccination is also available.
-Gamma globulin can also be used to provide immediate protection against hepatitis A for unimmunised people at high risk of infection.
+Hand hygiene is important to prevent the spread of hepatitis A. An effective vaccination against hepatitis A (and a combination hepatitis A & B vaccination) is also available.
 See a GP for more information.
-NZAF recommends the twinrix vaccination for hepatitis A & B.
+NZAF recommends the twinrix vaccination for hepatitis A & B. Gamma globulin can also be used to provide immediate protection against hepatitis A for unimmunised people at high risk of infection.

 Hepatitis B is a virus that causes inflammation of the liver.